 - Self reflection is a major key to understand who we are, our actions and behavior without being biazed.

-- Acknowledging the truth even if pin points us is essential for any potential growth or personal development.
+- Acknowledging the truth even if it pin points us, is essential for any potential growth or personal development.
 If we don’t find even a single situation where we could have been a little bully, it could mean either we are not true to ourself or fear to accept.